 You may be wondering why appliance warranty costs are always on the rise.
 We know that it is a huge financial strain to keep your expenses within your budget.
-It therefore comes as no big surprise that the yearly increase in your annual premium or just the cost of procuring a home service contract makes you want to scream.
+It comes as no big surprise that the yearly increase in your annual premium or just the cost of procuring a home service contract makes you want to scream.

-Naturally, you begin to wonder if it is a good idea to drop home warranty.
+Naturally, you begin to wonder if it is a good idea to drop a home warranty.
 My dear friend, that may not be a very wise move.
 With the prices of everything around you skyrocketing, what makes you think that the prices for appliance repairs would drop?
-Labor charges, material charges and every other charge on the surface of Earth has gone up.
+Labor charges, material charges and every other charge on the surface of Earth have gone up.

 This means that if your appliances stop working, you will be paying quite a huge sum of money to get it repaired.
 And in another two years, the price may vary significantly.
 Now, if you had an appliance warranty, you wouldn’t have to pay so much.
 We suggest that you keep your warranty.

 Now we can’t alter the prices for you, that would be difficult (read impossible).
 But we can explain why the prices have gone up over the years.
 Before that, let’s tell you what an appliance warranty does.